Sanan4li/Sanan4li/README.md

 <table>
 <tr>
 <td width="45%" valign="top">
-<p>Software Engineer with 6+ years of experience building web, mobile, desktop, and AI-powered applications.
+<p>Software Engineer with 6+ years of experience building and maintaining Web, Desktop
- I am currently working in ByteMage as Senior Software Engineer and powering web application with AI.
+and Mobile applications.
+Skilled in JavaScript, TypeScript, React, Electron, and AI/LLM integration.
+  Currently working as a
+Senior Software Engineer at ByteMage.
+Effective team player with strong analytical skills and a proven ability to deliver complex, production-grade solutions.
   </p>
 </td>
 <td width="55%" valign="top" align="center">